On proper splinters in positive characteristic: -equivalence, -equivalence, and -equivalence

-\begin{definition}[$D$-equivalence] Two smooth projective varieties $X$ and $Y$ over a field $k$ are said to be \emph{$D$-equivalent} (or \emph{derived equivalent}) if there is a $k$-linear equivalence of categories $\sfD^b(X) \cong \sfD^b(Y)$ between their bounded derived categories of coherent sheaves. \end{definition}
+\begin{definition}[$D$-equivalence] Two proper varieties $X$ and $Y$ over a field $k$ are said to be \emph{$D$-equivalent} (or \emph{derived equivalent}) if there is a $k$-linear equivalence of categories $\sfD^b(X) \cong \sfD^b(Y)$ between their bounded derived categories of coherent sheaves. \end{definition}

-Recall from Kawamata~\cite[Thm.~2.3(2)]{kawamata_d_equivalence_and_k_equivalence} that if $X$ and $Y$ are $D$-equivalent smooth projective varieties over an algebraically closed field of characteristic zero and if $K_X$ or $-K_X$ is big, then $X$ and $Y$ are $K$-equivalent.
-In positive characteristic, using $\mcO$-equivalence instead of $K$-equivalence makes it possible to avoid the issue of existence of resolution of singularities (but comes at the cost that we do not know in general whether there exists as in \cref{prop:K_equvialence-eqivalence_implies_small_birational_map} a small birational map between two $\mcO$-equivalent smooth projective varieties over an algebraically closed field of positive characteristic).
+Kawamata~\cite[Thm.~2.3(2)]{kawamata_d_equivalence_and_k_equivalence} showed that if $X$ and $Y$ are $D$-equivalent smooth projective varieties over an algebraically closed field of characteristic zero and if $K_X$ or $-K_X$ is big, then $X$ and $Y$ are $K$-equivalent.
+We have the same result in the broader context of normal Gorenstein projective varieties over any field\,: